level23/druid-client/README.md

 See this page for more information: https://druid.apache.org/docs/latest/querying/hll-old.html#hyperunique-aggregator

-This page also explains the usage of hyperUniqe very well: https://cleanprogrammer.net/getting-unique-counts-from-druid-using-hyperloglog/
+This page also explains the usage of hyperUnique very well: https://cleanprogrammer.net/getting-unique-counts-from-druid-using-hyperloglog/

 Example: